cu-mkp/m-k-manuscript-data/_texts/p-103v_tl.md

 ## Casting

- <span class="m">Tin</span> recoils if thick, therefore it is better to cast it thin and from one piece, to make two and then solder them together, if necessary.
+ <span class="m">Tin</span> recoils if thick, therefore it is better to cast it thin & from one piece, to make two and then solder them together, if necessary.
 One makes use of a strong piece of <span class="m">taffeta</span> to sieve the fine sand with which one first covers the medal, which is of the thickness of a teston.